 Unlike consideration, Promissory Estoppel cannot be used to form a contract.
 It can only be used to enforce the different promises made in a current contract.
 This means it cannot be used to create a new action, though this has been challenged in court in various countries.
 As a result of the ruling in Australia, a Promissory Estoppel can be extended to enforce voluntary obligations.

 When using Promissory Estoppel, it does not requires that there be a consideration if legal considerations were lacking in the original agreement.
 It still can be used to protect the interest of that claimant and prevent the original promisor from going back on their promise if the promisee has already acted upon it.

 If you need help with doctrine of consideration in contract law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.